aws/eks-anywhere/docs/content/en/docs/getting-started/nutanix/nutanix-spec.md

 ### workerNodeGroupConfigurations.autoscalingConfiguration.maxCount
 Maximum number of nodes for this node group’s autoscaling configuration.

+### workerNodeGroupConfigurations.kubernetesVersion
+The Kubernetes version you want to use for this worker node group.
+Supported values: 1.27, 1.26, 1.25, 1.24, 1.23

 ### datacenterRef
 Refers to the Kubernetes object with Nutanix environment specific configuration.
 See `NutanixDatacenterConfig` fields below.